-The property of the Fund is valued weekly at 12 noon on a Thursday, but excluding the Thursday falling in the same week as the last business day of the month, when the valuation will take place at 12 noon on the last business day of the month, and prices of shares are calculated as at that time.
+The property of the Fund is valued at 5pm each Wednesday (in the event that Wednesday is not a business day, such other day as may be agreed between the ACD and Depositary) and the last business day of each month, with the exception of Christmas Eve and New Year's Eve or a bank holiday in England and Wales or the last business day prior to those days annually where the valuation may be carried out at a time agreed in advance between the ACD and the Depositary, and prices of shares are calculated as at that time.
 Share dealing is on a forward basis i.e. investors can buy and sell shares at the next valuation point following receipt of the order.